phax/ph-pdf-layout/README.md

 [![javadoc](https://javadoc.io/badge2/com.helger/ph-pdf-layout/javadoc.svg)](https://javadoc.io/doc/com.helger/ph-pdf-layout)
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.helger/ph-pdf-layout/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.helger/ph-pdf-layout)

-Java library for creating fluid page layouts with Apache PDFBox.
+Java library for creating fluid page layouts with Apache PDFBox 3.x.

+Please check the examples files to see what kind of PDFs may be created.
-Please check the test files to see how to create PDFs with the different elements.
+Please see the unit tests on how to create and use the different elements.

+System requirements:
+* At least Java 11 - newer versions should work as well
+* GitHub actions test with all LTS version (currently 11, 17 and 21)

 The basic elements provided are:
 * `PageLayoutPDF` - the entry class, having a list of page sets